statist7/digital-growth-charts-documentation/docs/clinician/faqs-for-clinicians.md

 **A**: Paper or PDF charts required a human to plot the measurement and then read off the Centile.
 Digital Growth Charts automatically calculate Centiles and SDS (Standard Deviation Score) from the measurements, and plot these on a digital chart for you.

-Digital Growth Charts include recommended SNOMED-CT clinical terminology to guide persistence of the returned values
+Digital Growth Charts include recommended SNOMED-CT clinical terminology to guide persistence of the returned values.

 ## Q: How do I get the RCPCH Digital Growth Charts in my EPR?